apache/carbondata/docs/index/secondary-index-guide.md

   ON TABLE sales(user_id)
   AS
   'carbondata'
-  TBLPROPERTIES('table_blocksize'='1')
+  PROPERTIES('table_blocksize'='1')
   ```

 #### How SI tables are selected

-When a user executes a filter query, during query planning phase, CarbonData with help of
+When a user executes a filter query, during the query planning phase, CarbonData with the help of
 `CarbonSITransformationRule`, checks if there are any index tables present on the filter column of
 query.
 If there are any, then filter query plan will be transformed such a way that, execution will
 first hit the corresponding SI table and give input to main table for further pruning.